This event is now cancelled: apologies for any disappointment and inconvenience caused.

-City hosts the choir of Université PSL (Université de recherche Paris Sciences et Lettres), following a visit to Paris by City University Chamber Choir in 2018, during which combined European choirs performed Brahms' Ein deutsches Requiem.
+City hosts a return visit by the choir of Université PSL (Université de recherche Paris Sciences et Lettres), following visits to Paris by City University Chamber Choir in 2018, during which combined European choirs performed Brahms' Ein deutsches Requiem, and 2019, for a performance of Schubert's Mass in E flat.

 - Paris Sciences & Lettres Choir (Choirmaster: Julien Rezak)